 Lina and Kilala came from a friend’s barn and were our first cats.
 They were born in February of 2003.
 Once they were big enough to be away from their mother we went to pick out went one and came home with two!
 Lina is a manx mix and was born without a tail.
 Kilala is that cat the visits me most frequently when I am playing the organ.
 Lina and Kilala were both named after anime characters from anime that we were watching at the time.

 Buster was our next cat.
 We were not looking for another cat when he came along.
-On Martin Luther King Day in 2011 I had the day off from work.
+On Martin Luther King Day in 2011, I had the day off from work.
 Either Lina or Kilala spotted Buster out the window.
 Lina and Kilala tended to freak out a bit (fight each other) when they saw a stray outdoors.
-We thought Buster was the stray we had been seeing for several months (or maybe years).
+We thought Buster was the stray we had seen for several months (or maybe years).
 I got up to scare him away.

 I reported him as a missing cat but no one called.
 So we decided to keep him!
 He turned out to be the most loving cat we have.
 He loves to cuddle and has a very gentle purr.
-He also quickly doubled in weight going from 7lbs to 15lbs!
+His weight quicly doubled going from 7lbs to 15lbs!